Certificate of Excellence

 The necessity of a cutback depends on wave conditions:

-- Perfectly breaking waves: Focus on top turns and bottom turns, as a cutback isn’t needed.
+• Perfectly breaking waves: Focus on top turns and bottom turns, as a cutback is not needed.
 You should be aiming to ride to 12 O’clock and 6 O’clock.
-This is not easy, and only expert surfers achieve this, but remember they were at your level at one time and with practice and dedication you will get better.
+This is not easy, and only expert surfers achieve this, but remember they were at your level at one time and with practice and dedication, you will get better.

-- Slower-breaking sections: This is where cutbacks come into play.
-The time to do a cut-back when you are riding faster than the wave is breaking, and moving away from the power pocket.
+• Slower-breaking sections: This is where cutbacks come into play.
+The time to do a cutback is when you are riding faster than the wave is breaking, and moving away from the power pocket.

-A cutback is most effective when you’re riding at maximum speed but find yourself outpacing the wave.
-A cutback is not to about losting speed – it is a change in direction towards the breaking wave.
+A cutback is most effective when you are riding at maximum speed but find yourself outpacing the wave.
+A cutback is not about losing speed – it is a change in direction towards the breaking wave.

 The Fundamentals of a Cutback